Fraiddd/pydxf2dwg/README.md

 ## Installation

-   - No installation for .exe
-   - for .py you have to install pyautocad
+   - You have to install pyautocad

 ```
 pip install pyautocad